 This device isn’t just for hospitals and nursing homes.
 It can be purchased for the home and is a wonderful way to help a patient who has lost strength in their legs to use it to build up the strength in their legs, as well as their arms for lifting themselves.
 Many patients who were unable to walk due to diseases or accidents have recovered strength in their legs enough to walk again.
 This manually operated patient lift is about a third of what an electric one costs.

 The LF1600 Stand Assist is made of heavy gauge steel and is for adults that are standard height but will not work for children or very short adults as the seat is not adjustable and when the patient stands up, the seat needs to line up so that they can sit down.
 The weight capacity is as much as 400 pounds.
 The overall dimensions are 42.5” H x 25” W x 33.5” D with an overall weight of 61 pounds.

-The Lumex LF1600 Stand Assist gets 5 stars from me even though I had never heard of it before.
+The Lumex LF1600 Stand Assist gets 5 stars in this best patient lift guide.
 It is because it’s something that would work great for the caregiver and can be used alone to build strength in the legs.
-If I had one, I would use at home.
 My doctor wanted me to go to physical therapy to build up the strength in my legs but it required me to go two or three times a week and the $30 co-pays would have been too much for my budget.
 If a doctor enrolled in Medicare prescribes one to be used for a patient at home, it can be bought only from a medical equipment supplier that is enrolled in Medicare with the patient paying 20 percent of the cost.

 Invacare 9805P Personal Hydraulic Patient Body Lift